becarpenter/getapr/ProofOfConcept.md

 ### Shortfalls

-This code is a prototype and does not cover all possible complications  Some features are missing so far:
+This code is a prototype and does not cover all possible complications.
+Some features are missing so far:

 1. Source addresses should be ignored if they stop working, to mitigate unplanned outages.